galaxyproject/training-material/topics/statistics/tutorials/gpu_jupyter_lab/tutorial.md

 >
 {: .hands_on}

 Now, we should wait for a few minutes until Galaxy creates the required compute environment for opening a new Jupyterlab.
 Usually, this task takes around 10-15 minutes.
 The progress can be checked by clicking on the "User>Active Interactive tools".
 On "Active Interactive Tools" page, there is a list of all open interactive tools.
-The interactive tool can be found by "GPU enabled Interactive Jupyter Notebook for Machine Learning" name.
-When the job info starts showing "running" on the "Active Interactive Tools" page, then the name of the interactive tool gets associated with a URL to the running Jupyterlab.
+When the job info shows "running" on the "Active Interactive Tools" page, then the name of the interactive tool gets associated with a URL to the running Jupyterlab.
 On clicking this URL, the running Jupyterlab can be opened.
-Several features of Jupyterlab editor running in Galaxy can be learned by going through the "home_page.ipynb" notebook.
+Several features of Jupyterlab running in Galaxy can be learned by going through the "home_page.ipynb" notebook.
 The folder "notebooks" contain several notebooks that show multiple use-cases of features and packages.
-In the following sections, we will look at two use-cases of reproducing results from recent papers - one is COVID CT scan segmentation using deep learning and another one is prediction 3D structure of protein sequences using ColabFold.
+In the following sections, we will look at two use-cases that reproduce results from recent publications - one is COVID CT scan segmentation using deep learning and another one is prediction 3D structure of protein sequences using ColabFold.
+Let's download the necessary notebooks from Github for performing these analyses.

-## Use-case 1: Run image segmentation analysis

-### Clone Github repository
+## Clone Github repository
 To use Git version control for cloning any codebase from GitHub, the following steps should be performed.

 > ### {% icon hands_on %} Hands-on: Pull code
 >
-> 1. Create a new folder named "covid_ct_segmentation" alongside other folders such as "data", "outputs", "elyra"
+> 1. Create a new folder named "covid_ct_segmentation" alongside other folders such as "data", "outputs", "elyra" or you can use your favourite folder name.
-> 2. Inside the created folder, clone a code repository by clicking on "Git" icon as shown in Figure 6
+> 2. Inside the created folder, clone a code repository by clicking on "Git" icon as shown in Figure 6.
-> 3. In the shown popup, provide the repository path as "https://github.com/anuprulez/gpu_jupyterlab_ct_image_segmentation" and then, click on "clone"
+> 3. In the shown popup, provide the repository path as "https://github.com/anuprulez/gpu_jupyterlab_ct_image_segmentation" and then, click on "clone".
-> 4. The repository "anuprulez/gpu_jupyterlab_ct_image_segmentation" gets immediately cloned
+> 4. The repository "anuprulez/gpu_jupyterlab_ct_image_segmentation" gets immediately cloned.
 > 5. Move inside the created folder `gpu_jupyterlab_ct_image_segmentation`.
-A few notebooks can be found inside that are numbered
+A few notebooks can be found inside that are numbered.
 >    ![Clone repository](../../images/git_clone.png "Clone a code repository using Git")
 >
 {: .hands_on}

-Now, we have all the notebooks available for performing image segmentation.
-The entire analysis can be completed in two ways - one by running all the notebooks in the Jupyterlab itself and another by sending the notebook for training to a remote Galaxy cluster invoking another Galaxy tool from the notebook.
+Now, we have all the notebooks available for performing image segmentation and predicting 3D structures of protein sequences.
+The entire analysis of image segmentation can be completed in two ways - one by running all the notebooks in the Jupyterlab itself and another by sending the notebook for training to a remote Galaxy cluster invoking another Galaxy tool from the notebook.
 First, let's look at how we can run this analysis in the notebook itself.

+## Use-case 1: Run image segmentation analysis

 ### Run notebooks in Jupyterlab